Salmon Poke Bowl

 salmon poke bowl.

 We consume our fair share of salmon at home, so I’m always looking for new ways to reinvent the wheel.
-Inspired by my family’s favorite salmon bowls, I’ve loved the raw version in the form of salmon poke bowls.
+Inspired by my family’s favorite salmon bowls, I started making the raw version as salmon poke bowls.

-Made with salmon marinated in an aromatic, citrusy sauce, it’s taken over the top with sticky sushi rice, pickled cucumbers, and crispy veggies.
+Made with salmon marinated in an aromatic, citrusy sauce, it’s paired with sticky sushi rice, pickled cucumbers, and crispy veggies.

 Table of Contents